Perkins School News - November 2019

 If you keep your child home, please remember to call the Perkins school nurse’s office at 332-3312 or email Laura.Bouwens@Newarkcsd.org

 PARENTS: The Information You Need!

 Tips for Working with the Beginning Reader

 Reading each day with your child will help to develop important early reading skills.
 Here are some tips for working with children as beginning readers:

 · Encourage your child to use his/her finger to point to each work.

 · Read a sentence and have your child repeat it.

 · Don’t be afraid to read the same book again.
 Repeated reading helps build reading fluency which is reading accurately and with expression.

 · Talk about the story as you read it.
 What do you think will happen next?
 What does this story remind you of?
 How do you think this character feels?

-· 15 to 20 minutes is plenty for a beginning reader.
+· 15 to 20 minutes of reading time is plenty for a beginning reader.